olmallet81/URT/README.md

 ![graphs2](https://cloud.githubusercontent.com/assets/20603093/21899694/15542800-d8e9-11e6-801b-009ef5279135.png)

 ### Observations
-As expected Armadillo with internal BLAS/LAPACK wrappers performance is pretty poor.
-For small sample sizes Blaze appears to be the fastest for both double and single precision types and more precisely when using Intel MKL.
+Armadillo without the use of OpenBLAS or Intel MKL wrappers obtains poor performance.
+However, when the wrappers for OpenBLAS or Intel MKL are enabled within Armadillo, the performance is virtually the same as for the other libraries.
+For small sample sizes Blaze appears to be the fastest for both double and single precision types and more precisely when enabling Intel MKL.
 For large sample sizes the performances of the three libraries are quite similar excepted for Armadillo alone that tends to be much slower.
 We can note the good performance of Eigen in that case with or without external BLAS/LAPACK wrappers.

 ## Python wrapper
 In this sections we are going to compare the performance of CyURT with the original URT in C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py: